Glyphack/Glyphack/content/blog/huec/index.md

 ## Usages

-Here are some usage scenarios I have for `huec`
+Here are some usage scenarios I have for `huec`:

 **Turn lights on and off every day**